finnci/weather/README.md

 6 - amount of time in hours you want this to run .. will actually run for half the time

+Run command looks like this:
+python theweather.py "forecast.io key" "hostedgrapite key" "name of your metric" "latitude" "longitude" "timetorun"

 To Do:
 ======